Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 With the stencil buffer we use stencil mask to draw outlines around mesh by redrawing our mesh scale up, but with a unified color and without overriding the original mesh.

 ![](https://worgaros.github.io/Images/openwin.gif)

+### Skybox

+To do the background of my scene I use a cubemap.
+Cubemap is a graphic technic that gives the illusion that a three-dimensional space is infinite around you.
+We use textures for each side of the cube.

 ## Optimisation